Mechanical Engineering

 The Aerospace concentration is designed to give students an introduction to aerospace science and technology.
 Aerospace engineers use engineering principles to design and develop aircraft and spacecraft, both manned and unmanned.
 The employment prospects in aerospace is expected to be strong for the foreseeable future.

-This five-course concentration covers topics in the overally design of aircraft and spacecraft, the dynamics of flight, the design of aerospace structures, and the application of fluid mechanics to aerospace systems.
+This three-course concentration covers topics in the overally design of aircraft and spacecraft, the dynamics of flight, the design of aerospace structures, and the application of fluid mechanics to aerospace systems.
 To participate in the aerospace concentration, students must earn an overall average GPA of 3.0 with no more than two grades lower than a B in any of the concentration courses.
 Incoming freshmen, transfers and current students may enroll at any time.
 Any Pre-Concentration student who, at any time, fails to meet all requirements concurrently will be no longer be permitted to participate in the concentration.

 Concentration Requirements